 All new GTRAs are required to attend orientation.
 Details will be shared with you over the summer months (or winter break) via emails from the Graduate Office.

-Tuition and fees can be paid via the Student Billing Account Suite in TruView or by visiting the Cashier’s Window located in McClain Hall (near the Registrar’s Office on the first floor) between 10:30 a.m. and 3:30 p.m.
-Monday-Friday.
+Tuition and fees can be paid via the Student Billing Account Suite in TruView (go to Tools > Student > Student Finances & Student Employment Tools and click on Student Account Suite).
+You can also pay at the Cashier’s Window located in McClain Hall on the first floor (near the Registrar’s Office) between 10:30 a.m. and 3:30 p.m., Monday-Friday.

 Obtain parking permit

-Students are eligible for parking permits each year.
-Please note that you will need to register your vehicle in the Truman tab of TruView.
-Once on campus, you will then need to pick up your parking sticker from the Department of Public Safety (first floor of General Services Building) during normal business hours.
+You can purchase a parking permit each year (please note you will need to register your vehicle in TruView).
+Once you’re on campus, you can pick up your parking decal from the Department of Public Safety (first floor of General Services Building) during normal business hours.

 Attend Graduate Student Open House

-Each August, the Graduate Office holds an Open House for all students to come and visit with the Dean of Graduate Studies, meet other graduate students and get to know graduate faculty!
-Be sure to be on the lookout for the details for this year’s open house in the monthly newsletters from the Graduate Office.
-New and returning students are all welcome to attend!
+Each August, the Graduate Office holds an Open House for all students to come and visit with the Dean of Graduate Studies, meet other graduate students and get to know graduate faculty.
+New and returning students are all welcome to attend.